itprov/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The approach I took was to try all pipeline steps on the provided 6 test images after selecting the warping source and destination vertices using one of the straight lanes sample image.

+One issue I saw is that the left boundary of the lane is incorrectly identified in a short section of the video.
+There is a 2nd white line to the left of the yellow line, which is getting detected as the left boundary.
+Thus, my pipeline failed to find the left boundary accurately in the frames in that section.
+To make the pipeline more robust, I should add more input samples to my test data, and see if another combination of H/L/S/V and R/G threshold transforms, and/or other values of thresholds, search margin, and error margin works better.
+I can also try the Convolution algorithm instead of the histogram-based approach, and changing the logic of the histogram-based approach itself.